-66 Introduction
+Introduction

-Strenuous exercise involving repetitive lengthening muscle contractions can result in 67 ultrastructural damage to the myofibrils and surrounding extracellular matrix (ECM) (Clarkson 68 & Sayers, 1999; Hyldahl & Hubal, 2014).
-Outwardly, this damage manifests as swelling, pain, 69 soreness, and a loss of function in the damaged limbs (Clarkson & Sayers, 1999; Hyldahl & 70 Hubal, 2014).
-Indeed, power, strength and motor control can all be significantly affected - to 71 what extent and for how long largely being dictated by the intensity of the exercise, genetic 72 variability and/or training status of the individual (Clarkson & Sayers, 1999; Paulsen et al. 73 2012; Hyldahl & Hubal, 2014).
-Nonetheless, even mild induction of these symptoms can 74 75 negatively affect performance in athletic populations.
-In more severe cases, tasks required for daily living, such as stair climbing and walking might also be affected (Dannecker & Koltyn, 76 77 2014).
+Strenuous exercise involving repetitive lengthening muscle contractions can result in ultrastructural damage to the myofibrils and surrounding extracellular matrix (ECM) (Clarkson and Sayers 1999; Hyldahl and Hubal 2014).
+Outwardly, this damage manifests as swelling, pain, soreness, and a loss of function in the damaged limbs (Clarkson and Sayers 1999; Hyldahl and Hubal 2014).
+Indeed, power, strength and motor control can all be significantly affected to what extent and for how long largely being dictated by the intensity of the exercise, genetic variability and/or training status of the individual (Clarkson and Sayers 1999; Paulsen et al. 2012; Hyldahl and Hubal 2014).
+Nonetheless, even mild induction of these symptoms can negatively affect performance in athletic populations.
+In more severe cases, tasks required for daily living, such as stair climbing and walking might also be affected (Dannecker and Koltyn 2014).

-78 While most research into the etiology of exercise induced muscle damage (EIMD) has focused on the myofibres, there is a growing appreciation for the important role of the ECM (Hyldahl 79 80 & Hubal, 2014; Mackey & Kjaer, 2016).
-Structurally, the ECM of skeletal muscle consists of several different collagens, integrins, proteoglycans and glycoproteins, which together form a 81 82 complex architectural network designed to transmit myofibrillar forces throughout the muscle fibre and provide structural integrity (Gillies & Lieber, 2011; Hyldahl & Hubal, 2014; Mackey 83 & Kjaer, 2016).
-Of these components, collagen is the most abundant and appears to be highly 84 sensitive to mechanical loading (Gillies & Lieber, 2011).
-Indeed, a number of animal and 85 human studies have reported significant increases in muscle collagen turnover <72 h following 86 muscle-damaging exercise, indicative of extensive degradation and remodeling in the ECM 87 (Han et al. 1999; Mackey, Donnelly, Turpeenniemi-Hujanen, Roper, 2004; Miller et al. 2005).
-88 Direct damage to the ECM has also been observed histologically, in which the ECM is seen to 89 be detached from the myo fibre with immunochemical staining (Stauber et al. 1990).
-Indirect 90 91 evidence of ECM damage also exists, with a number of studies showing that collagen specific amino acids, most notably hydroxyproline, markedly increase in the circulation in the days 92 following muscle-damaging exercise (Brown et al. 1999; Tofas et al. 2008).
-As suggested by 93 Crameri et al. (2007) the consequence of such damage is likely to be a sub-optimal distribution 94 95 of myofibrillar forces throughout the muscle fibre, which, in turn, reduces muscle contractile function.
-This assertion is supported by a recent animal study that found that mice with a 96 genetic mutation encoding for collagen type V1, which is important in the formation of the 97 basement membrane of the ECM, generate significantly less muscle force than their healthy 98 counterparts (Zou et al., 2011).
-This raises the possibility that attenuating damage to the ECM and/or attempting to accelerate the remodeling process might be of benefit for recovery of muscle function after strenuous physical exercise.
+While most research into the aetiology of exerciseinduced muscle damage (EIMD) has focused on the myofibres, there is a growing appreciation for the important role of the ECM (Hyldahl and Hubal 2014; Mackey and Kjaer 2016).
+Structurally, the ECM of skeletal muscle consists of several different collagens, integrins, proteoglycans and glycoproteins, which together form a complex architectural network designed to transmit myofibrillar forces throughout the muscle fibre and provide structural integrity (Gillies and Lieber 2011; Hyldahl and Hubal 2014; Mackey and Kjaer 2016).
+Of these components, collagen is the most abundant and appears to be highly sensitive to mechanical loading (Gillies and Lieber 2011).
+Indeed, a number of animal and human studies have reported significant increases in muscle collagen turnover < 72 h following muscle-damaging exercise, indicative of extensive degradation and remodelling in the ECM (Han et al. 1999; Mackey et al. 2004; Miller et al. 2005).
+Direct damage to the ECM has also been observed histologically, in which the ECM is seen to be detached from the myofibre with immunochemical staining (Stauber et al. 1990).
+Indirect evidence of ECM damage also exists, with a number of studies showing that collagen-specific amino acids, most notably hydroxyproline, markedly increase in the circulation in the days following muscle-damaging exercise (Brown et al. 1999; Tofas et al. 2008).
+As suggested by Crameri et al. (2007), the consequence of such damage is likely to be a sub-optimal distribution of myofibrillar forces throughout the muscle fibre, which, in turn, reduces muscle contractile function.
+This assertion is supported by a recent animal study that found that mice with a genetic mutation encoding for collagen type V1, which is important in the formation of the basement membrane of the ECM, generate significantly less muscle force than their healthy counterparts (Zou et al. 2014).
+This raises the possibility that attenuating damage to the ECM and/or attempting to accelerate the remodelling process might be of benefit for recovery of muscle function after strenuous physical exercise.